-We’re taking a closer look at Key Performance Indicators (KPIs) and their contribution to an efficient and effective revenue cycle.
+We’re taking a closer look at Key Performance Indicators (KPIs) and their contribution to improving the revenue cycle.
 The medical revenue cycle is a crucial part of the financial success for any healthcare provider.
-In our previous blog, we discussed how important accurate medical coding is and how it impacts the Revenue Cycle.

 The medical revenue cycle includes all processes from the moment a patient schedules an appointment through payment reimbursement.
 “Oftentimes, we see revenue cycle treated as a department that sits on the back end with billing,” said Melissa Scott, director of advisory services at the healthcare technology company Change Healthcare.

 “The problem with this is that everything should be done accurately and efficiently prior to claim generation to get the claim out the door and paid on the first submission.
 Errors in front-end processes such as registration, patient demographics, insurance verification, and eligibility can cause all the things done right after that point to be thwarted and result in a denial.
 Every person that touches data that ends up on a claim, or aids in the care and documentation process that supports billing and reimbursement, needs to understand they are part of revenue cycle and how they impact the organization’s KPIs” (Scott).

 The Journal of AHIMA calls attention to the impact remote work has had on managing the revenue cycle.
 As a result of the recent widespread adaptation of remote work, RCM managers have to rely on data and dashboards to monitor productivity.
 They can no longer walk the floor, chat with team members, and keep tabs on the work everyone is doing.
 This further showcases the importance of tracking and analyzing KPIs.

 Healthcare Revenue Cycle KPIs